njoo1216/filafix/README.md

 ## How To Use

 ### 1.Input
-You can change the input file name, but input file should be followed this form:
+You cannot change the input file name, it should be 'insert.txt'.
+Also input file should be followed this form:
 - Every cells should be sperated by a space character(' ').
 - Unknwon cells which has no assigned value should be filled with question mark('?').
 - Pre-assigned cells should be filled with the assigned number.